hunterraffety/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+      I learned about middleware, how to create endpoints that use specific models to make things happen, and how to accept things being CRUDded in a db.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+      Middleware provides a way for things to go in an endpoint from left to right, there can be theoretically unlimited middleware.
+They provide checks and functionality to ensure data is passed correctly given a set of criteria.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+      A resource is anything that we get from a DB and we can return some or all of it, or anything that we work with.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+      Status codes

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+      Using multiple routes / end points using those routes for our endpoints.

 ## Project Setup

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your _Project Manager_ as collaborator on Github.
+- [x] Add your _Project Manager_ as collaborator on Github.
-- [ ] Clone your forked version of the Repository.
+- [x] Clone your forked version of the Repository.
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [x] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master on your fork. **Please don't merge your own pull request.**
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master on your fork. **Please don't merge your own pull request.**
-- [ ] Add your _Project Manager_ as a Reviewer on the Pull-request
+- [x] Add your _Project Manager_ as a Reviewer on the Pull-request
-- [ ] Your _Project Manager_ will count the challenge as done by merging the branch into _master_.
+- [x] Your _Project Manager_ will count the challenge as done by merging the branch into _master_.

 ## Database Persistence Helpers